Traffic message channel: Italy

 A commercial service is provided by radio station RTL 102.5 in cooperation with InfoBlu.
 This service covers 90% of the population of Italy, and is still expanding coverage.
 It has been encrypted since 2007.

 The Italian location table, provided by RAI-CCISS, is in version 2.1 with around 12.500 codes.

 As of April 2018, the location table was at version 4.3 with more than 41,000 codes.
 It has all highways, state roads, county roads and urban roads for main towns.

+As of September 2025, the database is at version 4.8.

 Netherlands

 In the Netherlands there are private and public TMC services.

 The private service is provided by VID in cooperation with Be-Mobile, and broadcast via Radio 2 and 3FM.

 One free services is provided by ANWB in collaboration with technology provider Simacan.
 The service is broadcast via radio stations Sky Radio, Radio Veronica and BNR Nieuwsradio.

 Another free service is provided by VID in cooperation with Be-Mobile, and broadcast via Radio 1 and Radio 538.

 Location tables come from Nationaal Dataportaal Wegverkeer.
 The current version is 9.2, in use since 4 June 2014.